-(English) Design submitted by Mike from the UK.
+(English) Design submitted by Gordon from the USA.

 (English) Design submitted by Peter from the UK.

 Peter says: Traditional wrist watches tend to tell the time in a very 2D format, I am fascinated by the idea of using 3D to tell the time.
 I decided to use a sphere as it is about as 3D as it gets, also a sphere is omni-directional which lends it self to telling the time using more than one axis.
 Read the rest of this entry »